ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 This convention mirrors a similar convention for date/time information in email headers, described in {{Section 3.3 of RFC5322}} and introduced earlier in {{Section 3.3 of RFC2822}}.
+This email header convention is in actual use, while its adaptation into
+{{RFC3339}} always was
-The latter convention is in actual use, while the former always was handicapped by the fact that {{ISO8601}} does not actually allow `-00:00`.
+handicapped by the fact that {{ISO8601}} does not actually allow `-00:00`.

 Implementations that needed to express the semantics of `-00:00`